Yumian-Cui/Yumian-Cui.github.io/_posts/2020-11-28-stats-post.md

 -----

 I feel this topic is rather important and worthy to dive into as 3 out of my 4 courses this semester have covered this concept.
 Yet having learned p-value and hypothesis testing on my AP course early since high school and my college introductory stats course, it always remains a bit foggy.
-Thus, in case I can't think straight at some point in the future, it would be good to review for consolidataion of understanding.
+Thus, it would be good to review for learning consolidation and future reference.

 **What does it actually mean to reject the null?**